-Avoid tagging people just for exposure, make sure it gives value for them and also tag only if the content is related or relevant to them.
+Avoid tagging people just for exposure, make sure it gives value to them, and also tag only if the content is related or relevant to them.
 Also, avoid using too many hashtags, use only the relevant ones.

 Stop Posting About Politics / Celebrities

-If there is any celebrity, who inspire you and give very valuable content, which you really think it gives value to this professional platform, then share it.
+If there is any celebrity, who inspires you and gives very valuable content, which you really think gives value to this professional platform, then share it.
 Not all of us have the same view, everyone has their own unique favor.
 Most of the time, offensive comments are written for these kinds of posts.

-This is not the platform to promote or discuss political ideas or entertainment unless it has any impact on the business end.
-Everything you do gets tied to your company and if one of your biggest clients doesn’t like your view, it might affect your business and relationships with the client.
+This is not the platform to promote or discuss political ideas or entertainment unless it impacts the business end.
+Everything you do gets tied to your company, and if one of your biggest clients doesn’t like your view, it might affect your business and relationships with the client.

 Approaching CEO & Management for Job

-If anyone tried to reach me for a job, I would forward them to the respective team or guide them if any matching requirement comes to my eyes.
+If anyone tried to reach me for a job, I would forward them to the respective team or guide them if any matching requirement came to my eye.

-LinkedIn is the only best platform to build professional connections, it can be used more effectively if we use the right approach, don’t force the way into it.
+LinkedIn is the only best platform to build professional connections, it can be used more effectively if we use the right approach and don’t force our way into it.
 Once you avoid these points, you will have a better network with more professionals in a positive way.

 Let me know in the comments what others you would add to this list.